Hany Farid: Truepic

 In the fall of 2018, Truepic acquired Farid's start-up, Fourandsix Technologies.
 Farid started Fourandsix Technologies with Kevin Connor, a former vice president at Adobe Systems.
 The first product released by Fourandsix was called Fourmatch.
 Fourmatch was designed to detect alterations of digital images.
 The primary use of Fourmatch was to check the authenticity of images introduced as evidence in court.

 As of February 2019, Farid was an advisor to Truepic.
 The underlying idea behind the Truepic approach is to automatically verify a photo when it is taken, with camera-based apps that assess the image using proprietary algorithms.
 Later versions of the image can be compared against the original to detect alteration.
 If this type of verification technology becomes an industry standard, it could help news and social media websites, insurers and others to automatically screen images they receive.

-Family
+GetReal Security

+In 2022, Farid partnered with Ballistic Ventures to co-found GetReal Security, a company intended to "protect organizations worldwide from the threats posed by the malicious use of manipulated content.".
+GetReal launched with techniques such as detecting whether shadows within an image are physically consistent to detect manipulated content.
+Farid described their focus as "deploying forensic techniques that afford explainable and interpretable results so that analysts can understand why we classify content as authentic or not."

+Personal life

-Farid is married to the neuroscientist Emily Cooper.
+Farid was born to Egyptian parents in Germany.
+He grew up in Rochester, New York.
+He is married to the neuroscientist Emily Cooper.
 Cooper, also a professor at the University of California, Berkeley, studies human vision and virtual reality.
 Cooper met Farid when he spent a sabbatical from Dartmouth at Berkeley.